AmateurECE/twardyece-blog/_posts/2024-10-31-Value-and-Risk-Driven-Design-Methods.md

 and/or "Risk-" driven.
 "Risk-driven" design methods, as I refer to them, are well-documented.
 The book _Just Enough Software Architecture: A Risk-driven Approach_ by George Fairbanks stresses a risk-driven method for software architecture.
-There are standards in use in various industries that define risk analysis and risk-driven design methods:
+There are international standards for various industries that describe risk management processes proven to be successful in their target
+industry:

  * IEC 61508 (safety-critical industrial applications)
  * ISO 14971 (medical devices)
  * ISO 26262 (typically automotive applications)

-These standards describe risk management processes that are proven to be successful in their target industry--but there's a lot of similarity between them.

 Value-driven design methods are not well documented, but they are universally understood; probably, you can already guess what I mean.
 Here, the term refers